What is the Best Front and Rear Dash Cam in 2021 and 2020?

 There are other benefits than it being a low-priced dash cam.
 It has a compact size that fits just great in front of your car’s rear view mirror.
 This feature doesn’t disturb any windshield visibility.
-This cam has a 1080p full video recording at 30fps and it has the ability to overwrite footages once the memory card reaches capacity.
+Another feature this dash cam is the 1080p full video recording at 30fps and it has the ability to overwrite footage once the memory card reaches capacity.

-If you are looking for the most advanced dash car camera on the market, well, the Lukas LK-7950 WD is the one for you.
-Yes, the name is a mouthful, but this dash video feed has some innovative features that help record videos in high resolution which has a good image both during the day and at night.
+If you are looking for the most advanced dash car camera on the market, excellent!
+The Lukas LK-7950 WD is the one for you.
+Yes, the name is a mouthful, but this dash cam offers video feed has some innovative features that help record videos in high resolution which has a good image both during the day and at night.

-This video is also highly known and respected for its resistance to high heat (for more reading see our full guide on the best heat resistant dash cams) or to extreme cold.
+This dash cam is also highly known and respected for its resistance to high heat (for more reading see our full guide on the best heat resistant dash cams) or to extreme cold.

-For a dash car camera, durability and a great video quality are important features, and the Lukas Lk-7950 WD goes further than its competition with its Wi-Fi feature for viewing on smartphones, GPS, OBD-II, parking mode, High Dynamic Range (HD Dash) for an optimal night vision recording, UV and CPL filters, a G-sensor, and a built-in battery discharge prevention.
+For a dash car camera, durability and great video quality are important features, and the Lukas Lk-7950 WD goes further than its competition with its Wi-Fi feature for viewing on smartphones, GPS, OBD-II, parking mode, High Dynamic Range (HD Dash) for an optimal night vision recording, UV and CPL filters, a G-sensor, and a built-in battery discharge prevention.

 1+ for Parking Mode

-This front video quality basically has it all.
-It is only expensive and is on the bulky side.
+This front camera video quality basically has it all.
+It is a little expensive to buy and is on the bulky side.

-The Rexing V1 is best for commuters who want to get a front dashboard cam that isn’t expensive but also does everything you’d like it to do.
+The Rexing V1 is best for commuters who want to get a front dash cam that isn’t expensive but also does everything you’d like it to do.
 It has a discreet design that blends in with many cars’ interiors, not drawing some unnecessary attention.
 Make parking easy with a better view and rear camera.

-This dash car camera has a loop recording function that helps keep files even when the SD card has reached full capacity.
+This dash car camera has a loop recording function that helps capture and keep files even when the SD card has reached full capacity.
 The newest recorded videos just overwrite the oldest ones on the card, allowing you to record for long hours.
 Users are given the option of creating new files every three, five, or ten minutes.
 This easy to install system is small enough to stay out of drivers’ way right when they need it.

 The Rexing V1 recommends you to use a 128GB SD card, but know that that card doesn’t come with the V1.

 This dash car camera is Alexa-enabled.
-It is a cross of dash cam, GPS units, parking mode and voice assistants.
-The part of the car camera that faces the road records the drive and automatically saves footages once it detects that an accident has occurred.
+It is a cross of dash cam, GPS unit, parking mode and voice assistant.
+The part of the dash cam that faces the road records the drive and automatically saves footage and images once it detects that an accident has occurred.
 Users are allowed to download a purpose-designed app to be able to access and share footage at any time.
 With built-in GPS and an easy to use system makes parking trouble-free.

 The part that faces the cabin is a GPS, only without the big screen.
-A small screen/system is excellent as it delivers turn-by-turn directions with arrows that tells you which lane you should be in. it supports a gamut of Alexa features, allowing you to stream audio, access news reports, control aspects of your home, and carry out a lot of other functions.
+A small screen/system is excellent as it delivers turn-by-turn directions with arrows that tell you which lane you should be in.
+It supports a gamut of Alexa features, allowing you to stream audio, access news reports, control aspects of your home, and carry out a lot of other functions through the app.

 If you need to store the device’s power cables out of the way, you would need to devise a means.
-But all-in-all, it is a good one.
+But all-in-all, it is a good one to get.

-It has a WDR technology that lighting automatically for clear and usable footage.
-It has a one year guarantee that covers all the hardware on the dashboard camera to make sure that they work to their maximum potential.
+It has WDR technology, lighting automatically for clear and usable footage.
+It has a one year guarantee that covers all the hardware on the dashboard camera to make sure that they work to their maximum potential like a pro.

 The Itrue X6D is one of the rear dashboard cameras in the middle of the road price that still offers quite some features.
 It has a very discreet and stealthy design that makes this one of the least noticeable rear dashboard cameras, and this makes it perfect for your protection against fraud or any accident liability, and it can be installed by simply using a single piece of 3M tape.

-Its dual front and back dash cameras work well in tandem to give you simultaneous views of the road from different wide angles, and it also has a 16GB micro SD card ( microsd card ) that makes it one of the out-of-the-box and ready-to-use simple back dash cameras.
+Its dual front and back dash cameras work well in tandem to give you simultaneous views of the road from different wide angles, and it also has a 16GB Micro SD card that makes it one of the out-of-the-box and ready-to-use simple back dash cameras.

-This is one of the higher priced dash cams (maybe not as high as one would think, though) and it offers a lot of features for its price range.
-It has a front facing camera ( aka front-facing camera ) that has a 170-degree viewing and a rear camera with 290 degrees viewing, in and around your vehicle, so this cam is ideal for drivers of both large and small vehicles.
+This is one of the higher-priced dash cams (maybe not as high as one would think, though) and it offers a lot of features for its price range.
+It has a front-facing camera that has a 170-degree viewing and a rear camera with 290 degrees viewing, in and around your vehicle, so this cam is ideal for drivers of both large and small vehicles.

 The Rexing S500 comes with a 32GB SD card that makes it ready to use just right out of the box, and with this high memory card capacity, you should expect it to be able to record up to around 8 – 10 hours of footage, using just one mode of storage.

-It uses an HD Video and an HDR technology that take crystal clear quality videos while also making up for lighting conditions or strong glares that come from headlights of nearby vehicles.
+It uses a HD video and a HDR technology that takes crystal clear quality videos while also making up for lighting conditions or strong glares that come from headlights of nearby vehicles.

-Although this camera doesn’t have a WDR technology, it does have a high-quality photogenic element that covers automatic light adjustments and also captures footages while in not-optimal lighting situations.
+Although this camera doesn’t have WDR technology, it does have a high-quality photogenic element that covers automatic light adjustments and also captures footage while in not-optimal lighting situations.